gphilbrick/PatchMatch/README.md

 ## License

-My code is subject to the Boost Software License v1.0.
+My code is under the Boost Software License v1.0.
 See LICENSE.txt.